 ESSENTIAL OIL: THEIR ROLE IN HEALTH – A REVIEWAbstract

-The therapeutic potential of essential oil bearing plants have been realised.
-Like herbal remedies, essential oils and their constituents cover wide field of performance.
+The therapeutic potential of essential oil-bearing plants have been realized.
+Like herbal remedies, essential oils and their constituents cover a wide field of performance.
 These include antibacterial, antifungal, antiviral, anticancer, anti-inflammatory and anti-oxidant properties.
-The field of aroma and smell is so attracting that Nobel Prize (2004) in physiology and Medicine was awarded to unlock the secrets of smell.
-Thanks to Prof. Richard Alex of Columbia University, and Linda B. Buck, who unlocked the secrets of olfactory system at molecular level.
-These odour bearing substances pass through nasal passage are detected by particular neurons called olfactory cells present in the upper part of nasal epithelium which contains five (5) million neurons.
-Essential oils are chemically a mixture of organic compounds belonging to different chemical entities such as terpenes, phenols, aliphatic compounds, benzoyl compounds and heterocyclic compounds.
-Terpenes are classified as mono, sesquiterpenes and diterpenes based on isoprene units.
-Oxygenated terpenes are the chief odour transporters of the essential oils.
-They include the alcohols, aldehydes, ketones, carboxylic acids, esters, ethers etc.
+The field of aroma and smell is so attracting that Nobel Prize (2004) in physiology and Medicine was awarded for unlocking the secrets of smell.
+Thanks to Prof. Richard Alex of Columbia University, and Linda B. Buck, who unlocked the secrets of the olfactory system at the molecular level.
+These odor bearing substances pass through nasal passage are detected by particular neurons called olfactory cells present in the upper part of nasal epithelium which contains five (5) million neurons.
+Essential oils are chemically a mixture of organic compounds belonging to different chemical entities such as terpenes, phenols, aliphatic compounds, benzoyl compounds, and heterocyclic compounds.
+Terpenes are classified as mono, sesquiterpenes, and diterpenes based on isoprene units.
+Oxygenated terpenes are the chief odor transporters of the essential oils.
+They include the alcohols, aldehydes, ketones, carboxylic acids, esters, ethers, etc.